-If you take a leave of absence from state se serve in the military and return to state emp within 90 days of discharge, you may purch your service credit for that time.
-There is a l period of time to purchase this service cred it is important to contact us as soon as you from military service.
+If you take a leave of absence from state service to serve in the military and return to state employment within 90 days of discharge, you may purchase your service credit for that time.
+There is a limited period of time to purchase this service credit, so it is important to contact us as soon as you return from military service.

-To receive service credit for military leave, y may pay into the retirement fund the retirem salary deductions you would have contribut had you been employed by the state during time of military service.
-Your employer will p employer share of the retirement contribution plus interest.
-You must make a payment wit a time period that equals three times the ler of the leave up to five years.
-For example, if leave was for one year, you must make pay for this time within three years or before you employment, whichever is earlier.
+To receive service credit for military leave, you may pay into the retirement fund the retirement salary deductions you would have contributed had you been employed by the state during your time of military service.
+Your employer will pay the employer share of the retirement contributions plus interest.
+You must make a payment within a time period that equals three times the length of the leave up to five years.
+For example, if your leave was for one year, you must make payments for this time within three years or before you end employment, whichever is earlier.